gtmeier/pyscript/README.md

 ## Getting started

+Make sure you have Python >=3.6 by running `python3 --version`.

 If you have `pip` and `setuptools` installed, you can run `pip3 install .
 --user` from the project's root directory in order to install `pyscript` as a Python package.

-Otherwise, just make sure that you're in the project's root directory when you run any scripts that import `pyscript`, so that Python can find the `pyscript/` directory.
-Also run `python3 --version` to make sure you have Python >=3.6.
+Otherwise, any Python source files that use `pyscript` will need to be located in the project's root directory so that Python can find the `pyscript/` directory.

 ## Usage